rocrill/crock-on/README.md

 ## Existing Features

-Feature 1.
-Navigation bar
+**Feature 1.
+Navigation bar**

-  * Navigation bar is always at the top of the page so users know what to expect and can navigate easily.
+  * The navigation bar is always at the top of the page so users know what to expect and can navigate easily.

+  * Whatever page is active is highhlighted in a different colour on the nav menu so the user knows what page they are on.

   * A border appears at the bottom of the menu links when they are hovered over for responsiveness.